 This marinated smoked goose breast recipe, rich in soy sauce and sweet molasses is an absolute delight and with supremely lean meat, goose is a healthy option too.

-Before the successful intense lobbying by the National Turkey Growers Association to make Turkey our Christmas meal, the traditional bird was goose.
+Before the successful intense lobbying by the National Turkey Growers Association to make Turkey our Christmas meal, the traditional bird was goose but hey, why wait for Xmas?

 You can no doubt see from the picture above that goose meat is nothing like that of either chicken or turkey.
-It is a much darker meat and more akin to beef in texture.
+It is a much darker meat and more akin to beef in texture and like beef can be served medium rare.

 The main season for fresh goose is September to December although a limited amount may be available at other times of the year such as Easter.